 - Make a shallow cut lengthwise into the skin of the yuca.
 Work your thumbs under one side of the cut.
 Once you’re underneath the peel, you can work your thumbs down the length of the root, peeling the skin off.

 Yuca can be a great option when you are looking for a different and delicious side dish alternative.
 It can be boiled, roasted, or fried.
-You can add yuca to soups, the same way you add potatoes, or you can boil it and serve it smothered with cilantro sauce, chimichurri sauce or Guasacaca, or make mash.
+You can add yuca to soups, the same way you add potatoes, or you can boil it and serve it smothered with cilantro sauce, chimichurri sauce, or Guasacaca, or make a mash.
 Or fry it to make yuca fries.

 How to Make Yuca Fries